Learn how to calculate the calories needed for your diet

 Final notes

-Also, don't forget to use adequate amounts of each macronutrient to get these same calories.
+Also don't forget to use adequate amounts of each macronutrient to get these same calories.

 2 thoughts on “Calcular as calorias necessárias”